vbrabandt2005/42_Wolfsburg-VB/README.md

 ## Licence

-As you can see I like open-source and decided to use the GPL-3.0 license on this repository, I'm pretty sure no one would make pull requests here, but I wanted to make it clear if anyone wants to use my work as inspiration or whatever that's fine
+As you can see I like open-source and decided to use the GPL-3.0 license on this repository, I'm pretty sure no one would make pull requests here, but I wanted to make it clear if anyone wants to use my work as inspiration or whatever that's fine.

 > Note: Not everything in this repository is GPL-3.0.
 Some third-party libraries (e.g., MiniLibX) and custom Sprites (which I used in So_Long) might have their own different licenses.